Mohammad Amir Khatami: Career

 In 1946, Khatami was named personal pilot of the Shah.
 Days before the coup on 16 August 1953, the Shah, accompanied by his second wife Soraya Esfandiary-Bakhtiary and Aboul Fath Atabay, escaped from Iran to Iraq and then to Italy by a plane flown by Khatami.
 Khatami was also one of the military advisers of the Shah.

 Later Khatami became a four-star general.
-In 1957, he was appointed chief of staff of the Imperial Air Force.
-He succeeded Hedayat Gilanshah in the post.
+In 1957, he was appointed commander of the Imperial Air Force.
+He succeeded Hedayatollah Gilanshah in the post.
 Khatami served in this post until his death in 1975.
 During Khatami's long tenure, the Imperial Iranian Air Force was modeled on the U.S. Air Force and became Iran’s main striking arm.
 Its transport and tactical airlift capabilities were significantly expanded between 1965 and 1968.
 Khatami's successor was Fazael Tadayon who was appointed to the post on 14 September 1975.

 In addition, Khatami served as the chairman of the board of the Iranian National Airlines and chief of the council of the Civil Aviation Department.
 He also had some business activities.
 He was co-owner of a construction company and had shares in the aviation and real estate companies.